PSL 2 finalized for February 2017

 The HBL PSL has put the cricket action from the country back on the map.
 Boasting of international players and a league like format, the tournament took place in three stages, which was played in Dubai and Sharjah.
 The teams representing five major cities – Peshawar, Quetta, Islamabad, Karachi and Lahore took part in the competition.

-The dates for the second edition of the tournament will be out soon and the fans will hope the tournament gets played in Pakistan this time.
+The PSL 2017 schedule for the second edition of the tournament will be out soon and the fans will hope the tournament gets played in Pakistan this time.
 Even if it’s not possible, the tournament has made an excellent start and there will be a lot of fans waiting with bated breath for the second season.

 You can also get all the information on the PSL tickets for the second season here.